Rubber Gasket Materials and Gaskets

 Esters, Ketones, Chlorinated, Aromatic and Nitro Hydrocarbons

-Silicone rubber gaskets and material are composed of silicone (a polymer itself).
+Silicone gaskets and material are composed of silicone (a polymer itself).
 Silicone is comprised of silicon mixed with carbon, hydrogen, and oxygen.
 An extremely versatile material, silicone is an excellent choice for a variety of applications and is developed with multiple formulations.
 Silicone rubber gasket material is typically non-reactive, stable, and offers excellent resistance in harsh environments where temperatures range from -80°F to 550°F.

 Silicone provides high performance in UV, ozone, and fire resistance.
-Silicone gasket material can be found in a broad variety of products because of its useful properties and ease to manufacture and shape.
+Silicone material can be found in a broad variety of products because of its useful properties and ease to manufacture and shape.
 For more information on silicone rubber gasket material, contact the staff at American Seal and Packing today!

 Temperature Range: -80°F to 450°F (Max.
 Service Temperature: 550°F)